AP Photo/J. Scott Applewhite

 Schumer also renewed his calls for universal background checks, which would have done jack squat to prevent either of last weekend’s attacks.

-However, the body armor issue is what I want to focus on just now.
+However, the body armor issue is what I want to focus on right now.

-What Schumer wants to do is step in add a background check into the process.
+What Schumer wants to do is add a background check into the process.
 While those words weren’t used, that’s pretty much the only reason to involve the FBI.

 Of course, that’s just one reason why someone might be wearing armor.
-Still others are cases such as civil unrest following a hurricane or tornado when the lawless are doing whatever they want.
+Still, other cases include civil unrest following a hurricane or tornado when the lawless are doing whatever they want.
 Being protected makes sense.

-Plus, let’s not forget that the term “body armor” also refers to the concealed armor that many people wear for their own personal protection, especially in higher-risk jobs like bail enforcement and private investigations.
+Plus, let’s not forget that the term “body armor” also refers to the concealed armor that many people wear for their protection, especially in higher-risk jobs like bail enforcement and private investigations.

 What Schumer is proposing would make life more difficult for all of those people, and for what?
 There’s no indication that either the El Paso killer or the Dayton killer would have been denied.